Blue Cheese vs Pecorino Romano Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Pecorino Romano Cheese is made with sheep milk.

 Composition and Texture